Learn more about Alyssa Reynoso-Morris, Author and Speaker.

 BIOGRAPHY

 SHORT BIO - Alyssa Reynoso-Morris is a queer Afro-Latine/x Dominican and Puerto Rican award-winning storyteller.
 Her ability to weave compelling stories has opened many doors for her as an author and speaker.
 She is also a mother and community organizer.
 During the day, she works with community members, non-profit organizations, and government officials to make the world a better place.
 Then she puts her writer’s hat on to craft heartfelt stories about home, family, food, and the fun places she has been.
-Alyssa was born and raised in The Bronx, New York, and currently lives in Philadelphia, PA, with her partner and daughter.
-She is the author of Plátanos Are Love, The Bronx Is My Home, and Gloriana Presente: A First Day of School Book.
+Alyssa was born and raised in The Bronx, New York, and currently lives in Philadelphia, PA, with her family.
+She is the author of Plátanos Are Love & Los plátanos son amor (a NCTE Charlotte Huck Recommended Read); The Bronx Is My Home; Gloriana Presente: A First Day of School Book & Gloriana Presente: De la República Dominicana al Bronx; Bold, Brilliant and Latine; and Pieces of Home.
 She hopes you enjoy her stories.
+You can learn more about her at alyssaauthor.com

 LONG BIO